Our multidisciplinary master's degrees are designed to prepare you for a fulfilling career in the area of public health that most interests you.

 See how our degrees correlate to career fields

-The School of Public Health has five Career Communities—groups of students with career interests in specific fields.
-Learn more about our Career Communities and see how master's degrees we offer fit within them.
+The School of Public Health has four Career Communities—groups of students with career interests in specific fields.
+See more about each of our Career Communities and how master’s degrees we offer fit within them.

 Do you want to provide education, policy development, or administration of programs that promote healthy communities?
 Perhaps you are interested in health and safety in the workplace, or maybe you want to focus on working with youth and families.

 The Community Health and Human Services group will help you learn more about potential career paths in these fields.
 Career preparation in this community can lead to employment opportunities with government agencies, non-profit organizations, or for-profit corporations,

 Key skills: background in social sciences, needs assessment, evaluation, programming, administration, policy or protocol development, problem solving, attention to detail, interpersonal communication, grant writing, and experience in community or workplace settings with diverse populations.

 Are you looking to specialize in epidemiology and biostatistics to help quantify the answers to critical public health questions?
 Perhaps you want to conduct research reduce disease, develop treatment options, or understand health behaviors.
 Or maybe you want to research how the environment impacts human health.